If you have an interest in how Google addresses duplicate content on the Web, today’s been an interesting day.

-It’s possible that the decision on which pages to show in Google News when there are multiple articles that have the same or similar content follows a similar analysis.
+A decision on pages to show in Google News when many have the same or similar content may follow a similar analysis.

-With the new source attribution metatags, it looks like Google is adding another signal that may make that determination easier.
+With the news attribution metatags, it looks like Google is adding another signal that may make that determination easier.